Universidad de las Américas, A.C.

-The Universidad de las Américas, Asociación Civil (UDLA, A.C.), is a university located in Mexico City, Mexico.
+The Universidad de las Américas, Asociación Civil (UDLA, A.C.) is a university located in Mexico City, Mexico.
 It was founded in 1940 as the Mexico City College (MCC).
 In 1963, its name was changed to the University of the Americas and in 1968 to the Universidad de las Américas.

-Since its founding it has been located first in rented buildings at the Colonia Roma in Mexico City, in the 1950s and later on in an 8-acre campus located on the Mexico-Toluca road.
-In the 1970s it moved to a new campus in the State of Puebla, where it stayed until 1985 when the Board of Associates decided to move to Mexico City and separate from the Universidad de las Américas Puebla.
+Since its founding the university has been located first in leased buildings at the Colonia Roma in Mexico City during the 1950s and later on an eight-acre campus on the Mexico-Toluca Road.
+In the 1970s the university moved to a new campus in the State of Puebla, where it remained until 1985.
+That year, the Board of Associates decided to move all operations to Mexico City and to separate from the Universidad de las Américas Puebla.

-At the present time the university continues its bilingual nature (English–Spanish) being the only institution in Mexico with that characteristic.
+At the present time the university continues its mission as a bilingual (English–Spanish) institution, the only one in Mexico offering general instruction in two languages.

 International classifications

-The Universidad de las Américas, A.C., in Mexico City, is qualified as follows in the national lists published in Mexican newspapers Reforma and El Universal en 2012:
+The Universidad de las Américas, A.C. is qualified as follows in the national lists published in Mexican newspapers Reforma and El Universal en 2012: